preble/pyprocgame/docs/overview.markdown

 			print("Start!")
 			return True

 Here we have defined a class, FirstMode, which subclasses the procgame Mode class.
-The Mode constructor takes 2 parameters: *game* and *priority*.
-Game is a reference to an instance of our own GameController subclass, and priority governs the order in which this mode will receive events, relative to the others – more on that later.
+The Mode constructor takes 2 parameters.  *Game* is a reference to an instance of our own GameController subclass, and *priority* governs the order in which this mode will receive events, relative to the others – more on that later.

 Next we define a method with a rather distinctive name: *sw\_startButton\_active()*.
 This is our switch event handler.
 When a Mode is instantiated its method list is scanned for methods that match a certain naming pattern: *sw\_(switch name)_active* in this case.
-This tells pyprocgame that it should call this method when the button named startButton is active (closed in this case, although this is configurable).
+This tells pyprocgame that it should call this method when the button named startButton is active (closed in this case; this is configurable for each switch using the YAML file).

 Similarly, a method named *sw\_trainWreck\_inactive()* would be called when the trainWreck switch had changed to an inactive state.
 The switch name in these method names must correspond to a switch name in the YAML configuration; otherwise a warning message will be printed when instantiating the class.
 More on switch even handlers (including responding to events after a delay) later.

 Our switch handler in this case is very simple.
 It prints out a message and returns True.
 Each switch event handler must return True or False.
-A return value of True tells the ModeQueue to allow this switch event to be sent to other active modes; a return value of false instructs ModeQueue to stop processing this event.
+A return value of True tells the ModeQueue to allow this switch event to be sent to other active modes; a return value of False instructs ModeQueue to stop processing this event.

 This is where the priority of a mode becomes important.
 The ModeQueue is essentially a priority queue: the highest-priority modes receive switch events first.
 If they do not return False, the switch event is then sent to lower priority modes.
-In this way you can use a high priority mode to enable switches on the playfield to have special meaning during any number of modes, without having to handle that special case alongside the code for the more normal meaning of the switch.
+In this way you can use a high priority mode to give switches on the playfield to have special meaning during any number of modes, without having to handle that special case alongside the code for the more normal meaning of the switch.
 Or you can easily have a switch result in multiple mode triggers.

 ### Mode Management